rizvn/Scala-search-engine/README.md

 Scala search engine

 A simple naive implementation of a search engine in scala.
-This a work in progress and is not near completion
+This is a work in progress and no where near completion.